- How Difficult is Kanchenjunga Trekking?

-The length and duration of the trek are one of the most important factors that affect the difficulty level of the Kanchenjunga trek.
+The length and duration of the trek are some of the most important factors that affect the difficulty level of the Kanchenjunga trek.
 The trekking route is approximately 220 kilometers long and takes around 18 to 25 days to complete.
 However, the duration of the trek can be shortened or extended depending on the fitness level and preferences of the trekkers.

 The daily trekking distance ranges from 8 to 12 kilometers, taking around 6-7 hours each day.
 Even experienced trekkers can find the trekking journey tiring, especially due to its long duration of more than three weeks.
-Ultimately, the length and duration of the Kanchenjunga Trek are crucial factors that determine Kanchenjunga Trek difficulty.
+Ultimately, the length and duration of the Kanchenjunga Trek are crucial factors that determine Kanchenjunga Trek’s difficulty.

 Level of Physical Fitness